microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 We define LLVM representations for a variety of classical and quantum data types.

-In most cases, we represent complex types as pointers to opaque LLVM structure types.
-This allows each target to provide a structure definition appropriate for that target.
+Representing the types used for qubits and measurement results as pointers to opaque LLVM structure types allows each target to provide a structure definition appropriate for that target.

-### Reference Counting
+### Reference and Access Counting

-In QIR, all types represented as pointers, other than qubits, are reference-counted.
-All types follow the same pattern:
+QIR specifies a set of runtime functions for types that are represented as pointers that may be used by the language specific compiler to expose them as immutable types in the language.

 - Runtime routines that create a new instance always initialize the instance with a reference count of 1.